Flexacoin (FXC) Price Reaches $0.0061 on Top Exchanges

 According to CryptoCompare, “Flexa is an app designed to allow users performing cryptocurrency payments in stores, through their mobile device.
 With support for Bitcoin, Ether, Bitcoin Cash, and Litecoin, Flexa instantly converts crypto into the pretended Fiat value at the current market rate.
 Flexacoin is an Ethereum-based (ERC-20) cryptocurrency developed by Flexa.
 It can be used as a medium to exchange value, as well as to access special features on the mobile app.
 Flexacoin was introduced in 2018 as an instant collateralization for digital asset transactions.
 In the years since, the decentralized finance landscape has evolved dramatically, leading Flexacoin to evolve.
 On Tuesday, September 8, 2020, Flexacoin ($FXC) became available to migrate to Amp ($AMP).
 See the official announcement. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Flexacoin directly using U.S. dollars.
-Investors seeking to acquire Flexacoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Flexacoin directly using US dollars.
+Investors seeking to trade Flexacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Flexacoin using one of the exchanges listed above.

 Receive News & Updates for Flexacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Flexacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.